-The Working Group is composed by regulatory experts from EU-27 postal operators and from Norway, Iceland, Liechtenstein, Switzerland and Croatia as observer.
+The Working Group is composed by regulatory experts from EU-28 postal operators and from Norway, Iceland, Liechtenstein, and Switzerland as observer.

 The work of the WG since 2005 has reinforced the cooperation between the members on topics linked to postal regulation and has developed the dialogue with the various stakeholders, especially the European Commission.

 The ERGP (European Regulators Group for Postal services) was formally set up by Commission Decision 2010/C217/07 of 10 August 2010 to facilitate consultation, coordination and cooperation between NRAs and between those authorities and the Commission in order to assure the harmonized application of the postal acquis in a fully liberalized market.